zarfld/intel_avb/README.md

 ---

 **Documentation lifecycle:**
-This README reflects the current implementation and hardware validation status as of July 2025.
-For ongoing changes, see `docs/TODO.md`.
-Completed features are tracked in `docs/completed/`.
+This README reflects the current implementation and hardware validation status as of **September 2025**.
+Infrastructure complete with verified multi-adapter parallel operation and register header integration.
+For ongoing advanced TSN development, see `TODO.md`.
-Hardware validation is required for all production claims.
+Hardware validation completed on Windows 11 with I210 + I226-LM configuration.